Program overview

 • Prop Builder: Creates and maintains props used in theatrical productions, ensuring they meet artistic and functional requirements.

-Additionally, graduates may find opportunities in related areas such as cruise ships, theme parks, and film and television, or even start their own companies collaborating with performers and designers to create original works.
+Additionally, graduates may find opportunities in related fields such as film and television, concert tours, and theme parks, or even start their own production companies, collaborating with artists and designers to create original works.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.